 The Biggest Poker Hand Wins of All Time

 You can imagine how many hands have been played since it was originally introduced in the United States in the 19th century.
-However, the hands you are about to see are the most extraordinary hands of them all.
-You may have heard about some, but if you are into poker, there is no way you will find this article boring.
+However, the hands you are about to see now are the most extraordinary hands of all time.

 From dreadful bad beats to phenomenal calls on bluffs, here is the list of the ten largest poker hand wins in the history of the game.
-We will include both live and online pots and discuss how they were played out.
+We will include both live and online poker games and discuss how they were played out.

 Blom entered the hand with A♥6♥, while Ivey held 5♦7♣.
 Ivey raised to $3,000 on the button and got a call from Blom, popular as Isildur1.
 The flop came in with 10♦5♣3♥.
 As Blom missed the flop, he checked and then decided to call a $5,000 bet from Phil.

 Ivey made it a $14,000 bet on the turn, but Blom wouldn’t miss a call after the second heart appeared (7♥).
 You can guess what the river card was.
 Yes, you are right, it was indeed 5♥, making an unlikely full house for Ivey and a nuts flush for Viktor.

 The action was inevitable.
 Ivey bet $32,000, Blom went all-in (had $342,485), and Phil snap-called to get his hands onto a massive $460,997 pot.

 Nothing suggested such an action after the flop, but turn and river brought two fatal cards for one of the most popular online players in history.